 Once the Team has completed registration, Teams may not make any changes, whether additions or substitutions, including contact and mailing information, without permission from the Organizing Committee.
-Any request to make a change must be submitted to the official email (losmcc@163.com) with an explanation of the reason for the requested change.
-Substitution of a Team Member is permitted up to three weeks before the start of Oral Pleadings only with the written permission of the Organizing Committee by the official email or online notice.
+Any request to make a change must be submitted to the official email (lossner:committee.
+Any request to make a change must be submitted to the official email (lossner:committee.
+Substitution of a Team Member is permitted before the start of Oral Pleadings only with the written permission of the Organizing Committee by the official email or online notice.